Stirling

 The level of cultural diversity witnessed in Stirling was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Stirling's population shows higher cultural diversity than most local markets, with 26.0% born overseas and 18.7% speaking a language other than English at home.
+Stirling's population shows higher cultural diversity compared to most local markets, with 26.0% born overseas and 18.7% speaking languages other than English at home.
 Christianity is the predominant religion in Stirling, accounting for 49.9% of its population.
-Hinduism stands out as overrepresented, comprising 2.5% compared to the Australian Capital Territory's 2.0%.
+Hinduism is notably overrepresented in Stirling, comprising 2.5%, compared to 4.8% across Australian Capital Territory.

 Frequently Asked Questions - Diversity